- Latin America

 Select your preferred arrival date:

 Prices below are on the basis of a seven night stay and reflect the Argentinian sales tax refund for non-residents.
-Shorter and longer stays are possible; please ask for a quote.
+Shorter or longer stays are possible and please ask for a quote.

-INCLUDES Accommodation; full board; drinks; riding; return transfers from Córdoba airport (at set times).
+INCLUDES Accommodation; full board; drinks; riding; return transfers from Córdoba airport between 08:00 and 20:00.
+Stays of 7 nights or more include one polo session (ground conditions permitting).

-PAYABLE LOCALLY Off ranch excursions; extra polo (c.
-US$150 for 3 sessions); tips; out of hours transfers.
+PAYABLE LOCALLY Off ranch excursions; extra polo (US$150 per session); tips; out of hours transfers.

 NEAREST AIRPORT Córdoba.

-TRANSFERS Included from Córdoba airport or Rio Ceballos bus station between the hours 08:00 and 20:00 (US$50 each way out of hours).
-Transfers are possible at additional cost from Córdoba hotels and Córdoba central bus station (US$50 each way).
+TRANSFERS Included from Córdoba airport between the hours 08:00 and 20:00.
+Outside these hours transfers cost US$75 each way.
+Transfers are also possible from Córdoba hotels or bus stations - price on request.

 Between the pampas and the Andes in the beautiful Córdoba region of Argentina.